raspiblitz/raspiblitz/home.admin/assets/telegraf/README.md

 ![Grafana Dashboard Example](grafana_dashboard.png)

-InfluxDB & Grafana should run on seperate hardware - you might use an old RaspberryPi4 for that and take a look [here](https://github.com/gcgarner/IOTstack) for a nice dockerized installation of influxDB and Grafana.
+InfluxDB & Grafana should run on separate hardware - you might use an old RaspberryPi4 for that and take a look [here](https://github.com/gcgarner/IOTstack) for a nice dockerized installation of influxDB and Grafana.

 ### Prepare your InfluxDB for RaspiBlitz